Freehold vs leasehold – what’s the difference?

 What is a leasehold property?

-If you own a leasehold property, you own the property itself, but have purchased a temporary ‘lease’ for the land the property sits on.
+If you own a leasehold property, you own the property, but have purchased a temporary ‘lease’ for the land the property sits on.
 Someone else retains ownership of the land and you pay them a fee to live on it.
-If you don’t extend the lease on the property, you must leave the property when the lease runs out as you will no longer have the right to use the land the property sits on.
+If you don’t extend the lease on the property, you must leave the property when the lease runs out.
+Without a valid lease, you will not have the right to use the land the property sits on.

 A detailed and lengthy lease document will outline your contractual obligations when you purchase the property.
 Information outlined in the lease document may include details of the ground rent payable (the fee you pay to rent the land the property sits on), any service charges (this is particularly likely to apply if you’re purchasing a flat), and any other areas of responsibility.